ablackness/lambda-sharp-july2018/README.md

 `lst new function --name Messages.DeleteMessages`

 The new function inherits from ALambdaFunction, which has limited functionality.
 Since we would like this to be an API Gateway function you can replace `ALambdaFunction` at the class definition with `ALambdaApiGatewayFunction`.
-You can then remove the `Task<object> FunctionHandlerAsync(Stream stream, ILambdaContext context)` method with `Task<APIGatewayProxyResponse> HandleRequestAsync(APIGatewayProxyRequest request, ILambdaContext context)`.
+You can then remove the `Task<object> FunctionHandlerAsync(Stream stream, ILambdaContext context)` method.
+Next add a method with the signature `override Task<APIGatewayProxyResponse> HandleRequestAsync(APIGatewayProxyRequest request, ILambdaContext context)` as that is required by `ALambdaApiGatewayFunction`.

 ## Level 3 - Add Another Source For Messages